 Mokuyobi is an apparel company that uses emojis in email subject lines and on social media to highlight its funky and energetic product line.

-The official social media accounts of the FIFA World Cup have a blast promoting athleticism and camaraderie around the globe with a wide variety of emojis.
+The official social media account of USWNT has a blast promoting the team’s athleticism and camaraderie around the globe with a wide variety of emojis, especially during major moments like the World Cup.

 Whether you choose to keep your emoji usage to friends and family only or decide to add them into your brand’s social media strategy, emojis are here to stay.
 Today’s global community is all about trying to transcend cultural barriers to find common ground – why not have fun doing it?